davidgasquez/handbook/content/concepts.md

 * Some systems might benefics of being distributed

 To [change a system](https://intenseminimalism.com/2015/a-framework-for-thinking-about-systems-change/) you need vision, skills, incentives, resources and an action plan.
 Changing a [complex system](https://complexityexplained.github.io/) is hard and [even if the intention is good, the result might not](https://fs.blog/2013/10/iatrogenics/).
 Small things can have non-linear impacts on a complex system.
 Complex systems also have [attractor landscapes](https://ncase.me/attractors/) that can be used to change it.

+A mental model of a system is the reduction of how it works.
+The model cuts through the noise to highlight the system's core components and how they work together.

 ## Incentives